Gokhu18/Real-Time-Crop-Recognition/README.md

 ## Datesets

-we have two datasets with different resolution,IMAGE400x300 with the resolution of 400x300 and IMAGE512x384 with the resolution of 512x384.
+We have two datasets with different resolution,IMAGE400x300 with the resolution of 400x300 and IMAGE512x384 with the resolution of 512x384.

 ## Usage

-Please install Tensorflow and required packages first
+Please install Tensorflow and required packages first.

 ### Download our code.